London Buses route 30

 London Buses route 30 is a Transport for London contracted bus route in London, England.
-Running between Hackney Wick and Marble Arch station, it is operated by Metroline.
+Running between Hackney Wick and Euston bus station, it is operated by Metroline.

 History

 By 1987 the route had been amended to run from Hackney to Earl's Court, taking about 75 minutes to complete the journey, at a frequency of one bus every 14 minutes.
 Driver-only operation was introduced in January 1987 with double-deckers, and three months later the route was reported to be carrying around 20,000 passengers per day.

 In June 2010, the route was revealed to be the sixth worst performing route in London.
 As a result of this, new bus priority measures were introduced on the route.

 Upon being re-tendered in 2010, the route was awarded to First London from 25 June 2011.

 On 22 June 2013, route 30 was included in the sale of First London's Lea Interchange garage to Tower Transit.

 On 23 June 2018, the route passed to Metroline operating from their King's Cross (KC) garage.

 In 2021, the service frequency during morning and evening peaks Monday to Friday was reduced from 7 buses per hour to 6.

+In October 2024, Transport for London opened a public consultation proposing to withdraw route 30 between Euston bus station and Marble Arch station.
+In May 2025, it was confirmed that the changes would proceed and they were implemented on 21 June 2025.